 State & Progress

-All state getters are synchronous — they return values immediately without await.
+All state getters are synchronous — they return values immediately, no await needed.

 Playback state